-The Company reviews goodwill for impairment annually and whenever events or changes in circumstances indicate the Carrying value of goodwill may not be recoverable, in accordance with guidance in FASB ASC 350, Intangibles - Goodwill and Other.
-Management determined the assumptions and inputs utilized in the evaluation of the fair value of the Company's two separate reporting units, discussed below.
-The first phase of the goodwill impairment test requires that the fair value of the applicable reporting unit be compared with its recorded value.
-The Company establishes fair value by using an income approach or a combination of a market approach and an income approach.
+If the second step of the goodwill impairment testing is required, the Company establishes fair value by using an income approach or a combination of a market approach and an income approach.
 The market approach uses the guideline-companies method to estimate the fair value of a reporting unit based on reported sales of publicly-held entities engaged in the same or a similar business as the reporting unit.
 The income approach uses the discounted cash flow method to estimate the fair value of a reporting unit by calculating the present value of the expected future cash flows of the reporting unit.
-The discount rate is based on a weighted average cost of capital determined using publicly-available interest rate information on the valuation date and data regarding equity, size and country-specific risk premiums/decrements compiled and published by a commercial source.
+The discount rate is based on a weighted average cost of capital determined using publiclyavailable interest rate information on the valuation date and data regarding equity, size and country-specific risk premiums/decrements compiled and published by a commercial source.
 The Company uses assumptions about expected future operating performance in determining estimates of those cash flows, which may differ from actual cash flows.